-- 1. Establish the Open Purchase Order File, which contains purchase orders that have been issued but not filled.
-These unfilled purchase orders should be filed in sequence according to purchase order number. - 2.
-Establish the Open Contracts File with a section for each open contract.
+- Establish the Open Purchase Order File, which contains purchase orders that have been issued but not filled.
+These unfilled purchase orders should be filed in sequence according to purchase order number. - Establish the Open Contracts File with a section for each open contract.
 Contract summary forms, a copy of the contract, contract invoices, and related correspondence should be filed in each section. - 3.
 Establish the Pending Payments File, which contains all invoices and payment vouchers that have been approved for payment.
 The supporting documentation should be filed by due date with periodic reviews of the file to ensure timely payment. - 4.
 Establish the Pending Receipts File, which contains documents to identify payments expected to be received.
 When the amounts are received, supporting documentation should be attached to the invoice or other form, the transaction should be recorded on the Federal Cash Control Register and posted to the Receivables Subsidiary Ledger, and the funds should be deposited on a timely basis. - 5.
-Establish the Personnel Payroll File, which contains a section for each city employee who has worked on CDBG activities.
-For each employee, the file will contain the following: - Personnel Service Rate Computation - CDBG Personnel Timesheet (a sample time and attendance format is included in Appendix 1). - The file should also contain a section for a copy of the Personnel Payroll Distribution Worksheet. - Items within each section should be filed by date. - 6.
-Establish the Cash Receipts Register.
-This register should be maintained in a loose-leaf binder to document all cash receipts. - 7.
-Establish the Cash Disbursements Register.
-This register should be maintained in a loose-leaf binder to document cash disbursements. - 8.
+Establish the Personnel Payroll File, which contains a section for each local government employee who has worked on CDBG-MIT activities.
+For each employee, the file will contain the following: - Personnel Service Rate Computation - CDBG-MIT Personnel Timesheet (a sample time and attendance format is included in the CDBG-MIT Appendix Manual). - The file should also contain a section for a copy of the Personnel Payroll Distribution Worksheet. - Items within each section should be filed by date. - 6.
+Establish the Cash Receipts Register. - 7.
+Establish the Cash Disbursements Register. - 8.
 General Journal entries are prepared to record accounting transactions that do not involve cash receipts or disbursements.
-Journal entries should be prepared for adjustments and special actions such as CDBG budget, year-end accruals, etc. - 9.
-Establish a General Ledger account page for each general ledger account in the chart of accounts.
+Journal entries should be prepared for adjustments and special actions such as CDBG-MIT budget, year-end accruals, etc. - Establish a General Ledger account page for each general ledger account in the chart of accounts.
 These pages can be maintained in a loose-leaf binder so that new accounts or continuation pages can easily be added. - 10.
 Establish a Fixed Asset Ledger.
-This ledger should be maintained in loose-leaf form to control all fixed assets acquired in whole or in part using CDBG funds.

-- 11. Establish a Cash Control Register.
+This ledger should be maintained in loose-leaf form to control all fixed assets acquired in whole or in part using CDBG-MIT funds. - 11.
+Establish a Cash Control Register.
 Enter the fiscal year at the top.
 A Separate Cash Control Register should be maintained for each fiscal year. - 12.
 Establish an Expenditure Summary Report page for each budget line item.
 It is possible to combine more than one project on a page, depending on the volume of transactions.
 These pages should be maintained in loose-leaf form. - 13.
 Establish a Receivable and Payable Subsidiary Ledger if advances or loans are made or goods and services are purchased on account.
 The ledger should be maintained in loose-leaf form.
 A separate record should be established for each person who has received a loan or advance, and for each individual vendor to whom money is owed. - 14.
 Establish the Permanent Files, which should parallel the organization of the aforementioned accounting records, files and reports.

-SAMPLE FILING FORMAT
+SUGGESTED SAMPLE FILING FORMAT

 File No. Content

 1. Grant Application File:

--Copy of Application -Correspondence about application -Low/moderate income data -Target area surveys
+-Copy of Application

+-Correspondence about application

+-Low/moderate income data

+-Target area surveys

 2. Grant Award File:

 -Award Statement

 -Special Conditions

 -Revisions

 -Correspondence

 -Grant Adjustment Notices

 3. Drawdown Information:

--Authorization Agreement for Automatic Deposits -Authorized Signature -Certification -Request for drawdowns
+-Authorization Agreement for Automatic Deposits

+-Authorized Signature

+-Certification

+-Request for drawdowns

 4. Reports:

--Quarterly Expenditures and Progress -Annual Program Income Report -Final Wage Compliance Report -Other required reports
+-Quarterly Expenditures and Progress

+-Annual Program Income Report

+-Final Wage Compliance Report

+-Other required reports